HL7/fhir-shorthand/input/pagecontent/index.md

 * Lines 1 and 2 defines aliases for the LOINC and SNOMED-CT code systems.
 * Line 4 declares the intent to create a profile with the name CancerDiseaseStatus.
 The name is typically title case and should be "computer-ready" (i.e., suitable for code generation).
 * Line 5 says that this profile will be based on Observation.
-* Line 6 gives an id for this profile.
-The id is often not the same as a the profile name, and typically follows the convention of putting the IG short name first, followed by hyphenated version of the profile name.
+* Line 6 gives an id for the profile.
+The id is be used to create the globally unique URL for the profile by pre-pending the canonical URL provided by the user in the **package.json** file.
+The id typically follows the convention of IG short name followed by hyphenated version of the profile name.
 If the id is not specified, the name of the profile will be used for the id.
 * Line 7 is a human-readable title for the profile.
 * Line 8 is the description that will appear in the IG on the profile's page.
 * Line 9 is the start of the rule section of the profile.
 The first rule creates an extension using the standalone extension, `EvidenceType`, gives it the local name `evidenceType`, and assigns the cardinality 0..*. _EvidenceType is defined on line 30._